Slncsmr/AI-Projects/README.md

 ### 12. **Translator**
 - Translates text from one language to another.
 - Likely uses an external translation API or sequence-to-sequence model.

+### 13. **Music_Recommender_KNN**
+- Recommends music to users using K-Nearest Neighbors based on similarity in preferences or features.
+- Simple content-based recommendation engine that analyzes user or song feature vectors.

 ---